-Filling a content calendar with relevant and timely content is an important step in a sound content strategy.
+Filling a content calendar or editorial calendar (there’s a difference) with relevant and timely content is an important step in a sound content strategy.
 It might seem daunting at first, but it’s not even close to impossible.

 In the following paragraphs, we offer 5 ideas for generating a strategic, balanced and effective mix of content.

 Idea #1: Stop Planning Overly-specific Content Months In Advance

 We recently talked with Michael Brenner as a part of our 2017 research, and he surfaced an incredibly useful tip from the journalism world, and that is to stop planning so specifically.
 Here’s what he had to say;

 “Publishers don’t plan every piece of content.
 They commit to a publishing cadence per topic and then find a way to fill that schedule with the best ‘beat writers.’
 The one thing marketers can do to improve their content planning is to stop planning each piece of content.
 The key to an effective editorial plan is committing to a publishing cadence.
 Build your content operations so that you can deliver on that cadence.
 This allows you to set an appointment with your audience and focus on the highest quality content but also on a regular schedule.”

 While you should be feeding ideas into your content calendar that are SEO-informed, and relevant to your audience, don’t spend hours coming up with outlines for each piece.
 Get some solid ideas logged in your calendar, and focus your energy on execution.